How to create drill down interactive maps?

 1. Educational Campuses

-For educational institutions with multiple locations, drill-down maps provide an elegant solution.
-Users can:
+For educational institutions with multiple campuses, buildings, or facilities, drill-down maps provide an intuitive way to organize information.

-• Click individual campuses to explore detailed views
+• Click on individual campuses to explore specific details.

 Example: A school showcasing four distinct campuses.